 Durability

-Good for regular hobby and light pro use; overall build feels solid though some consumables and leads may need replacement over time.
+Good for regular hobby and light pro use.
+The overall build appears solid from the article’s user-feedback summary, though consumables and leads may need replacement over time.

 Key Benefits